poridhiEng/poridhi-labs/Poridhi Labs/Security Labs/Lab 01/README.md

 ## **CSRF Token Protection**

 Cross-Site Request Forgery (CSRF) tokens are security measures used to prevent unauthorised actions on behalf of authenticated users.
 The script dynamically retrieves and includes this token in each login attempt to comply with server-side validation.
+In each login attemps, the application generates a new CSRF token.
+So each login attempt is a new request.

 ![](https://raw.githubusercontent.com/poridhiEng/poridhi-labs/22714674d1ddbf000554adc16fd9d31e247878a7/Poridhi%20Labs/Security%20Labs/Lab%2001/images/logo3.drawio.svg)